-IX 1 Stage Ambition Focus Area Process in order value on • Embed social value weightings in tenders Procure our construction partners with social value weightings where possi with us and the local community.
-Construction management procurement route: The project team will a the delivery of social value across all appointed trade contractors.
-Design and Build procurement route: The main contractor will submit of embed social value targets in the procurement of their subcontractors. ntracts r social structio • Provide bidders with needs analysis and tender guidance Where we have conducted a Local Needs Analysis and conducted a Social V Planning stage, we will share resources with potential bidders and provide appropriately and focus on interventions that will bring the most value. into moni s in c Ø Commit winning bidders to targets and compliance with our Supply Chain Commitment ocial valu asure an mmitme • Support construction partners to report against social value commitments After procuring the construction partners, it is important that we support t report against the social value commitments agreed.
-We will provide them required to add their contributions to the Social Value Portal for measurem Embed so to me col • Collaborate with construction partners to share community groups and unlock social value 0 Measure and improve Particularly for our larger schemes, it is important that we consistently add they might be changing as the scheme is delivered.
+Stage Ambition Focus Area Process Procure our construction partners with social value weightings where possible to ensure they are committed to working with us and the local community.
+Construction management procurement route: The project team will agree to a social value strategy and supervise Embed social value weightings in tenders the delivery of social value across all appointed trade contractors.
+Embed social value into contracts in order to measure and monitor social value • Design and Build procurement route: The main contractor will submit a social value strategy as part of their bid, and embed social value targets in the procurement of their subcontractors. commitments in construction Where we have conducted a Local Needs Analysis and conducted a Social Value Assessment with targets in the Pre-Provide bidders with needs analysis and Planning stage, we will share resources with potential bidders and provide relevant ITT wording so that they can respond tender guidance appropriately and focus on interventions that will bring the most value.
+Commit winning bidders to targets and compliance with our supply chain commitment After procuring the construction partners, it is important that we support them and their supply chains to measure and Support construction partners to report report against the social value commitments agreed.
+We will provide them with the necessary training and resource against social value commitments required to add their contributions to the Social Value Portal for measurement.
+Collaborate with construction partners to share community groups and unlock Particularly for our larger schemes, it is important that we consistently address how needs are being addressed and how Measure and improve they might be changing as the scheme is delivered.